FeatureBaseDB/cosmosa/README.md

 6. Select "pin to dashboard" for convenience
 7. Click "create".
 8. Click your Function App once it's done creating.
-9. Hit the "+" next to "Functions" and find "CosmosDB trigger"
+9. Hit the "+" next to "Functions" and find "Cosmos DB trigger"
 10. Select C# as the language.
 11. Click "new" next to "Azure Cosmos DB account connection", and select the account you created in the popup.
 12. Enter the value of $COSMOSA_DB for "Database name".